 Lundaspelen is played according to FIBA rules, except for the following changes.

 Categories U13-23 + WC play 2x15 minutes running time except for the last 3:00 minutes of the second half and overtime periods when stop time will be applied.
 During stop time the clock will be stopped both if the game is stopped by a referee and if a team scores.
-The clock will NOT be stopped at 3:00 if the game is stopped by the referee or if a team scores with more than 3:00 minutes remaining.
+The clock will NOT be stopped if the game is stopped by the referee or if a team scores with more than 3:00 minutes remaining and the clock then reaches 03:00.

 Throughout the game the clock will always be stopped if a player receives a fourth foul and if for any reason the referee signals for it.